US STOCKS-Futures fall on gloomy economic picture

 By Chuck Mikolajczak

-NEW YORK, July 12 U.S. stock index futures were lower on Thursday as the global economic picture remained on shaky ground and minutes from the latest Federal Open Market Committee meeting indicated more stimulus is unlikely in the near future.
+NEW YORK, July 12 U.S. stock index futures were lower o n T hursday as the global economic picture remained bleak and minutes from the latest Federal Open Market Committee meeting indicated more stimulus is unlikely in the near future.

-Investors will eye weekly initial jobless claims at 8:30 a.m.
+* Investors will eye weekly initial jobless claims at 08:30 a.m.
 EDT (1230 GMT) for clues on the health of the labor market, the first data point on the jobs picture since Friday's disappointing payrolls report.
-Economists in a Reuters survey forecast a total of 372,000 new jobless filings compared with 374,000 in the prior week.
+Economists in a Reuters survey forecast a total of 372,000 new filings compared with 374,000 in the prior week.

-Supervalu Inc plunged 27.2 percent to $3.85 in premarket trade after the third-largest U.S. supermarket chain suspended its dividend and said it was mulling options for overhauling the firm including a sale.
+* Supervalu Inc plunged 27.6 percent to $3.83 in light premarket trade after the third-largest U.S. supermarket chain suspended its dividend and said it was mulling options for overhauling the firm including a sale.

-SAP AG was a bright spot as U.S.-listed shares of the German company advanced 2.9 percent to $58.37 in premarket after the world's largest maker of business software said second-quarter software revenues rose a currency-adjusted 19 percent, near the upper end of its target range.

-European shares fell in a broad sell-off on diminished hopes for more near-term stimulus following the release of the Fed minutes.
-The FTSEurofirst 300 was off 0.9 percent.
+* European shares fell on diminished hopes for more near-term stimulus following the release of the Fed minutes.
+The FTSEurofirst 300 was off 1.1 percent.

 * Qatar crisis sparks fears of fuel supply disruptions (Updates prices)